pmusaraj/discourse-mobile-single-site-app/README.md

 #### OneSignal Discourse Setup

-Add the [discourse-onesignal](https://github.com/pmusaraj/discourse-onesignal/) plugin to your Discourse instance and configure it: enable notifications, add your OneSignal App ID and the OneSignal REST API key.
+- Add the [discourse-onesignal](https://github.com/pmusaraj/discourse-onesignal/) plugin to your Discourse instance and configure it: enable notifications, add your OneSignal App ID and the OneSignal REST API key.

-In your Discourse settings, add your site's home URL to `allowed user api auth redirects` (the app will redirect to your home URL once the user authorizes access for the app in Discourse).
-And add the OneSignal Push Endpoint URL `https://onesignal.com/api/v1/notifications` to `allowed user api push urls`.
+- In your Discourse settings, add your site's home URL to `allowed user api auth redirects` (the app will redirect to your home URL once the user authorizes access for the app in Discourse).
+- And add the OneSignal API Endpoint `https://onesignal.com/api/v1/notifications` to `allowed user api push urls`.

 #### OneSignal updates to native code

-In your app code for either iOS or Android, you need to replace the placeholder OneSignal App ID with your app's.
+In your app code for either iOS or Android, you need to replace the placeholder OneSignal App ID with your app's OneSignal App ID.

-For iOS, look for `ONESIGNAL_APP_ID` in `ios/DiscoSingle/AppDelegate.m`.
+- For iOS, look for `ONESIGNAL_APP_ID` in `ios/DiscoSingle/AppDelegate.m`.
-For Android, look for `DISCOSINGLE_ONESIGNAL_APP_ID` and `DISCOSINGLE_GOOGLE_PROJECT_NUMBER` in `android/app/build.gradle`.
+- For Android, look for `DISCOSINGLE_ONESIGNAL_APP_ID` and `DISCOSINGLE_GOOGLE_PROJECT_NUMBER` in `android/app/build.gradle`.
+(You will get the Google Project Number while setting up OneSignal for your Android app.)

 You should now be ready to build and test the app.
-Note that in iOS, Push Notifications can only be tested on a real device, but the OneSignal console will show any attempts to enable Push Notifications on a simulator.
+Note that in iOS, Push Notifications can only be tested on a real device, but the OneSignal console will show attempts to enable Push Notifications from a simulator.

 ### Helpful Tools